March 01, 2023

 Targeted therapy works by interrupting cell signaling pathways essential for the growth and survival of breast tissues or cells affected by cancer.
 These pathways are the primary communication networks cells use to communicate with each other and to control their own growth and division.

 For instance, Trastuzumab (Herceptin) is a drug, which targets the HER2/neu receptor found on the surface of some breast cancer cells.
-By binding to this receptor, trastuzumab disrupts the HER2/neu signaling pathway, which can eventually slow or stop the growth of the cancer cells.
+By binding to this receptor, trastuzumab disrupts the HER2/neu signaling pathway, which can eventually slow or stop the growth of the abnormal cells.

 Growth factors are molecules that signal cells to grow and divide, and cancer cells often have receptors for these molecules on their surface.
-By blocking these receptors, targeted therapy can prevent the cancer cells or tissues in the breast from receiving the signals they need to grow and divide.
+By blocking these receptors, targeted therapy can prevent the affected cells or tissues in the breast from receiving the signals they need to grow and divide.

 Bevacizumab (Avastin), a medicine used in targeted therapy, blocks the VEGF receptor found on the surface of some breast cancer cells.
-By binding to this receptor, bevacizumab prevents the cancer cells from receiving signals they need to grow and divide.
+By binding to this receptor, bevacizumab prevents the cells from receiving signals they need to grow and divide.

 Tamoxifen, used in targeted therapy, is a selective estrogen receptor modulator (SERM).
 This drug works by binding to the estrogen receptors found on the surface of some breast cancer cells.
-Therefore, it blocks the effects of estrogen on the cancer cells and slows the growth and spread of the cancer.
+Therefore, it blocks the effects of estrogen on the affected cells and slows the growth and spread of the cancer.

 However, there are many other drugs, and combination of drugs that are used in targeted therapy for breast cancer treatment, and the best treatment option depends on the individual case.

 It targets specific molecules or genes in cancer cells, which can help to slow or stop the growth and spread of breast cancer.
-It means that targeted therapy can be more effective than chemotherapy, which can damage healthy cells as well as cancer cells.
+It means that targeted therapy can be more effective than chemotherapy, which can damage healthy cells as well as affected cells.

 Targeted therapy is more precise, and it often causes fewer side effects than traditional chemotherapy.
 This can help individuals to maintain their normal activities and continue to work while undergoing treatment.